 8. If you would like to restore specific fields for updated records instead of restoring all fields, check the “Restore specific fields of updated records” option.
 Then, select the Object Type and fields that you want to restore.

-9. If you would like to overwrite any of the values of desired fields during the restore, check the 'Overwrite field values' option.
+9. If you would like to overwrite any of the values of desired fields during the restore, check the "Overwrite field values" option.
 Select the fields that you want to overwrite and then input the values you want inserted.
+Alternatively, you can choose “Saved Preset” if you would like to reuse saved overwrite values.
+Click here to learn more about saving overwrite values to reuse them for future restores.
 When ready, click Next.
 For more information on example use cases to overwrite field values during the restore process, please see this Knowledge Base article:

 10. Confirm the pending changes.
 When ready, click Restore.